hphilpotts/Forage-Project-3-General-Assembly-SEI-66/hp-readme.md

 `UserSignupForm` added to `forms.py`, this inherits from the built-in `UserCreateForm` but also includes a `required=True` email field (needed for reset pw).

+After a morning of trial and error attempting email password reset, I am instead going to try in-site password changes (will not work for forgotten passwords!).